 Travel guide image for - ViaCHN.

-Cycling the Xi'an City Wall
+How to Plan for Cycling the Xi'an City Wall?

 Reading Time~6 mins

 Photo rights belong to their respective authors.
-Images may retain original watermarks.
+Images may retain original watermarks for authenticity.

-Last updated: March 2026.
+Last updated: May 2026.
 Verify before booking.

 Your knees start to ache.
 Your palms tingle from gripping the handlebars too tight.
 Wind cuts through the gaps in the crenellations, carrying the dry scent of the north.
 The single-speed tires roll over Ming-dynasty bricks—dozens with each rotation—and the vibration travels straight to your bones, a sensation no modern asphalt can replicate.
 Thirteen point seven kilometers of wall stretch beneath you.
 Your breathing syncs with the pedaling.
 Sweat mixes with dust on the handlebars.